Alternate Energy Sources: Is Solar Power Renewable?

 but expensive around urban and suburban areas.
 Installing solar collectors on city buildings

-the panels would not produce enough energy at a reasonable price.
+Otherwise, the panels would not produce enough energy at price that would be affordable to the

 - Reliability.
 Our society demands energy that is immediately available throughout the day.

 However, solar power is only as reliable as far as the climate will allow.
-When a cloud goes over
+When a cloud passes overhead,

-head, photovoltaic cells stop producing energy.
-People need readily available power at all hours
+readily available power at all hours of the day.

 - Aesthetics.
-Beauty is in the eye of the beholder and since most power plants are
+Beauty is in the eye of the beholder, and based on the fact that most

-located outside of cities, today's society has voted against having these ugly industrial
+power plants are located outside of cities, today's society has voted against having these

-Solar roof tiles (panels) are an option, but to
+Solar roof tiles (panels) are an option.
+However, to

 produce enough useful power, it would require the entire roof to be covered with

-with enough energy.
-Neighbors may not be amenable to a shiny, metallic-looking roof in
+with sufficient energy to meet its needs.
+Neighbors may not be amenable to a shiny,